 3. Salomon Quest 4 GTX ($230)

-Salomon Quest 4 GTX hiking bootCategory: Mid/heavyweight
+Salomon Quest 4 GORE-TEX Hiking BootsCategory: Mid/heavyweight

 Weight: 2 lb.
 14.2 oz.

-Waterproof: Yes (Gore-Tex)
+Waterproof?: Yes (Gore-Tex)

 What we like: Tough, protective, and supportive yet comfortable; excellent lacing system.

 If you’re in the market for a tough boot for serious day hiking and backpacking, Salomon’s Quest 4 GTX is the whole package.
 The fourth generation of the line features a top-notch performance fit, aggressive stance, and one of our all-time favorite lacing systems—the eyelets at the base of the ankle do an excellent job locking your heel in place.
-In addition, the latest model (released in 2021) has a modernized yet very durable upper, and the cushioning and protection underfoot impressed us on rocky trails, when hauling a heavy load, and on high-mileage days.
+In addition, the latest model has a modernized yet very durable upper, and the cushioning and protection underfoot impressed us on rocky trails, when hauling a heavy load, and on high-mileage days.
 Taken together, the Quest is a burly boot that truly excels in the backcountry.

 See the Men's Salomon Quest 4 GTX See the Women's Salomon Quest 4 GTX